Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Lesson: Protect the 20 hours that actually convert, not the 20 hours that feel productive.

-Pattern seen in 68% of stalled founders I’ve audited: high activity on low-return channels while high-return channels sit dormant.
+In 68% of stalled founders I’ve audited, the same pattern shows up: they stay highly active on low-return channels while the few high-return channels sit dormant.

-One consultant built perfect protection: blocked calendar, closed apps, trained team.
-Worked beautifully for 6 weeks.
+One consultant built near-perfect protection—blocked calendar, closed apps, trained his team—and it worked beautifully for six weeks.

-After reinstituting the rule: 12 weeks of consistent protection.
+After reinstituting the rule, he had 12 weeks of consistent protection.

 Hours/week: 51 → 45